anderson-aristotle/sql/README.md

 ### Lab: ALTER TABLE

-Add columns for macro-nutrients to ingredients then add the column `isbn` to books.
+Add columns for macro-nutrients to ingredients.

 ## Changing the Data in Rows of a Table